MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

     - page built on client side so really slow!
     - api might be broken and there will be no content displayed!

 So the choice comes down to how i want to cache the data.
-Do i handle caching myself with an api i create and getserversideprops or use a caching package and getstaticprops.
+Do i handle caching myself with an api i create and getserversideprops or use a caching package and getstaticprops. getstaticprops will always be faster but im choosing getserversideprops for now as i want to create an api myself for this!
 I think getserversideprops so i can cache the data simply in a variable in my api!
 And use it in a component!

 # Rundown